 - What are the milestones, deadlines, deliverables, dependencies, and change requests?

 - Who are the ones involved in the project?

-- The expected outputs of the software.
+- The expected outputs of the software, emphasizing its software architecture.

-- The license for each output.
+- The license for each output, ensuring proper software maintenance.

 How to Write a Software Development Plan

 To construct an effective software development plan, it’s vital to understand its importance and how it fits into the broader software design and architecture landscape.

 Below are the most common phases of a software development project, often seen in both Agile development and the Waterfall model.
 Use them as a guide when detailing the phases and elements of any project.

 After a client puts in a request for the development of software, the management team, including those familiar with project management and Scrum methodology, sits down to plan.
 These are some important elements to consider: